 - Cyber Crime leads to multiple losses: Financial losses are the primary metric that is often used to measure the scale of a security attack.
-In India, 63% of all respondents indicated that cyber attacks in 2015 led to financial losses.
-Globally, the average total financial losses due to cyber crime amounted to about US$ 2.5 million.
-However, it’s important to note that cyber crime does much more damage, with 55% companies suffering theft of intellectual property/sensitive data, 49% suffering reputational damage, and 47% also experienced disruption of business processes.
+In India, 63% of all respondents indicated that cyber attacks in 2019 led to financial losses.
+Globally, it is predicted that cybercrime would cost the world $6 trillion by the end of 2021, up from $3 trillion in 2015.
+However, it’s important to note that cyber crime does much more damage, other than financial losses, with 55% companies suffering theft of intellectual property/sensitive data, 49% suffering reputational damage, and 47% also experienced disruption of business processes.
 Sony suffered massive attacks on both its PlayStation Network (PSN) and Sony Pictures.
 The combined losses from the two hacks are estimated at around US$ 24 Billion, where over 77 million users were affected.
 The Sony Pictures hack was far more damaging because it resulted in the loss of almost all of its digital content, including unreleased movies, and also of social security numbers, salary data and other private data of employees.

 - Cyber Crime can lead to Regulatory Non-Compliance & Lawsuits: Companies, especially in the Financial Services, Healthcare and some other sectors have a liability to ensure safety of customer information and sensitive data.
 A cyber crime attack can lead to them becoming non-compliant.
 This is a case for 27% of respondents to KPMG’s survey.
 Loss of customer information can also lead to a number of lawsuits, and settling them can be very expensive.
 A 2014 attack on Target, a US based retail store, led to the loss of over 70 million records of data, primarily consisting of credit and debit card details.
 The result was 140+ lawsuits and a total of US$10 Million which the company had to pay for settling.

-- Cyber Crime targets your most Mission Critical Systems: 65% of all cyber crimes reported by Indian companies happened on E-Mail Server while a whopping 31% of the attacks were designed to take down the ERP system.
+- Cyber Crime targets your most Mission Critical Systems: 65% of all cyber crimes reported by Indian companies occurred on E-Mail Server while a whopping 31% of the attacks were designed to take down the ERP system.
+Cybercrime targets your critical systems and applications to maximize business disruption.

-- Cloud is More Vulnerable: With Cloud becoming the technology of choice increasingly, Gartner reveals it is more vulnerable to cyber threats and attacks.
-Hence, while adopting Cloud based security models, organizations must focus on the security measures.
+- Cloud is More Vulnerable: With Cloud is increasingly becoming the choice of technology, Gartner reveals it is more vulnerable to cyber threats and attacks.
+Hence, while adopting Cloud based security models is optimum for business operations, organizations must focus on additional security measures to protect their data.

 As per PWC, employees are the top reasons for security threats arising within businesses, with current and past employees leading to a gigantic 60% of all security related incidents, with 22% being caused by consultants and service providers.